Product return reduction has a significant result on your brands' profitability. Let's look at 6 tips that you can apply to prevent eCommerce returns.

 Product Information & Content

 Product videos and images help the customer make an informed buying decision.
-Make sure that images are correctly displayed on all sales channels to avoid disappointments.

-Review count: Higher is better
+Review count: The Higher, the better

 More reviews = more sales.
 According to Bazaarvoice: